airtai/faststream/.faststream_gen/getting-started/serialization/decoder.md

 # Custom Decoder

-At this stage, the body of **StreamMessage** is transformed to the form in which it enters your handler function.
-This method you will have to redefine more often.
+At this stage, the body of a **StreamMessage** is transformed into the format that it will take when it enters your handler function.
+This stage is the one you will need to redefine more often.

 ## Signature

-In the original, its signature is quite simple (this is a simplified version):
+The original decoder function has a relatively simple signature (this is a simplified version):

 === "Kafka"
     ``` python